seng438-winter-2022/seng438-a5-group26/Assignment5-Report.md

 Each pair worked on the reliability testing before coming together to compare results.

 # 7. Difficulties encountered, challenges overcome, and lessons learned
+In part 2, forming the charts was a little confusing when trying to find out which cells to modify and how to modify them so that the chart would appear properly.
+After some trial and error, we made it work.

 # 8. Comments/feedback on the lab itself